Meet the Team

 Hanna's usual working days are Tuesday Wednesday and Friday.

 Alongside her job-share Lauren, Luan leads on the development and delivery of the Welcome Project.
 Luan’s background is in dance/theatre specialising in working on projects with community engagement at the heart.

 She has over 16 years’ experience as a freelance producer and artist, creating or producing work including dance, theatre, reminiscence, and visual arts.
 Luan loves dancing and with her former company Ragroof Theatre, toured participatory dance events extensively across the UK and beyond.
 She recently taught her whole street a socially distanced Charleston dance during lockdown.

 Luan's usual working days are Wednesday, Thursday and Friday.

-Andrew heads up the Development Team, with responsibility for shaping and implementing revenue and capital fundraising strategies.
+Andrew heads up the Fundraising Team, with responsibility for shaping and implementing revenue and capital fundraising strategies.

 With over 25 years’ experience in fundraising, Andrew has held senior roles with Northern Ballet, The Actors Centre, London Chamber Orchestra and Youth Music.
 He was also a professional actor for many years, and still sings regularly with Brighton & Hove Actually Gay Men’s Chorus.

 No stranger to dance – he was a ballroom dancer throughout his university years and even learned basic tap – Andrew freely admits he is not a natural, but nevertheless has a genuine love and appreciation of dance in all its forms.